 When you join other community members in investing in United Way, your donation improves local lives and our entire community.
 Our Financial Stability community priority is to promote financial stability for individuals and families.
-Thanks to the work of 40 local volunteers, the following Financial Programs were selected to receive an overall investment of $225,000 from the $1,150,000 campaign for 2015:
+Thanks to the work of local volunteers, the following Financial Programs were selected to receive an overall investment of $176,300 from the United Way campaign for 2022: